-National Environmental Policy Act
+National Environmental Policy Act (NEPA)

-We have determined that Environmental Assessments and Environmental Impact Statements, as defined under the authority of the National Environmental Policy Act of 1969, need not be prepared in connection with regulations adopted under section 4(a) of the Act.
-A notice outlining our reasons for this determination was published in the Federal Register on October 25, 1983 (48 FR 49244).
+We have determined that environmental assessments and environmental impact statements, as defined under the authority of the National Environmental Policy Act of 1969 (42 U.S.C.
+4321 et seq.), need not be prepared in connection with regulations adopted under section 4(a) of the Act.
+We published a notice outlining our reasons for this determination in the Federal Register on October 25, 1983 (48 FR 49244).